Award at a Glance

 To recognize and stimulate significant work that extends chemical and spectroscopic methods to the study of important biological phenomena.

 The prize consists of $5,000, a medallion with a presentation box, and a certificate.
 Up to $2,500 for travel expenses to the meeting at which the award will be presented will be reimbursed.
-Presentations in odd-numbered years are administered by the ACS and in even-numbered years by the Chemical Society of Japan.
+Presentations in odd-numbered years are administered by the ACS and presentations in even-numbered years are administered by the Chemical Society of Japan.
 The medallion will be presented during the award address.

 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background for outstanding scientific achievement.
 Special consideration will be given for work that has contributed broadly on an international scope.